textcreationpartnership/A02413/README.md

 ##Content Summary##

 #####Body#####

-The country-mans new care away To the tune of, Loue will find out the way.Guy, Richard, writer of ba **Types of content**
+1. The Country-mans new care away.
+To the tune of, Loue will find out the way.

+1. The second part.
+To the same tune.

+**Types of content**

   * There are 112 **verse** lines!